-Figure A-5 shows that sectors where collusion happened tend to have higher patents than the rest.
-I performed the t-test and report the results in Table A-2; the average patenting in collusive sectors is greater than and statistically different from that in non-collusive sectors.
+Figure A-5 shows that sectors where collusion occurred tend to have a higher number of patents than the rest.
+I performed the t-test and report the results in Table A-2.
+The average patenting in collusive sectors is greater than and statistically different from that in non-collusive sectors.